joemoose/psiops/docs/combat.md

 #### Completing the First Combat Round

 After the *initiative roll*, all squad members who act first in the combat round take their turn and resolve their movement and actions.
-Other team members who failed their initiative roll must sit out the first round and wait until the second round before they.
+Other team members who failed their initiative roll must sit out the first round and wait until the second round before they can act.

 Afterward, the opposing force takes its turn.
 The first round of combat ends.